roboticslab-uc3m/kinematics-dynamics/doc/teo_post_install.md

 ###  Initializing the communication server

-Our current implementation uses <a class="el" href="http://eris.liralab.it/yarpdoc/what_is_yarp.html">YARP</a> for communication.
+Our current implementation uses [YARP](http://eris.liralab.it/yarpdoc/what_is_yarp.html) for communication.
 Basic use of YARP requires the use of a centralized server.
 This server associates the low-level implementation of the communication ports with the names we give them.
 Before executing any TEO program or application, please launch a yarp server:

 ```bash
 [terminal 1] yarp server